All prospective Pharm.D. program applicants are encouraged to review the Pharm.D. Prerequisites (.pdf).

 There are four basic admission requirements for the Pharm.D. program:

-All Pre-Pharmacy required courses (or prerequisites) are necessary for admission to the College of Pharmacy.
-The UH COP Admissions Committee will look at an applicant's overall pre-pharmacy prerequisite GPA, which includes all of the courses on the list.
+All Pharm.D. prerequisite courses are necessary for admission to the College of Pharmacy.
+The UH COP Admissions Committee will look at an applicant's overall prerequisite GPA, which includes all of the courses on the list.
 Applicants must receive no less than a "C" (2.0) in all prerequisite courses in order to be considered for admittance.

 Although most students take between 2-3 years to complete the prerequisite courses, the math and science prerequisites must have been taken with the last five years for a student to be competitive in this area.